stanbrub/bencher/README.md

 # About Data Types #

 In CSV files, all data generated is just a string.
 Nulls are represented by an empty field.
 For example, `1,,3` has three fields: a `1`, a null, and a `3`.
+Timestamps are generated as ISO-8601 strings.

 Parquet files use the indicated data type in the generator file as a definition for the message data.
 Thus, the types supported here are limited to the types supported by Parquet.
 Care must be taken to get correct typing for the desired benchmark job.

 # Limitations #